How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 7. Plant Companions That Repel or Attract Predators

-Companion planting creates an environment where whiteflies struggle to thrive.
 Some plants repel whiteflies directly; others attract the predatory insects that eat them.
+Both are worth planting.

-Herbs like dill, fennel, and yarrow also attract predatory insects.
-Plant them along garden borders or between rows of susceptible vegetables.
+Herbs like dill, fennel, and yarrow also draw predatory insects.
+Plant them along garden borders or between rows.
 The diversity of plantings creates a balanced ecosystem where pests rarely dominate.

 8. Inspect New Plants Before Bringing Them Indoors